Water polo in Malta

 Water polo is one of the most popular sports in Malta, with the level of clubs being quite high.

 Maltese Water polo is administered by the Aquatic Sports Association of Malta, with a respective section dedicated to this sport.
 Water polo activities are sponsored by Bank of Valletta.

 History

 Water polo was played in Malta at the turn of the 20th century, and was already a well-contested sport in the 1920s, when Lord Plumer, then Governor of Malta, thought about the possibility of entering a Maltese team in the 1924 Summer Olympics.
 Eventually Lord Plumer left his post but the Maltese enterprised through the Aquatic Sports Association of Malta, then called Amateur Swimmers Association.
 This was refused by the Dutch organising them on the grounds that Malta was not a country, and after a legal battle ensued for Malta to be able to accede, Malta entered the 1928 Summer Olympics.
-It is worth noting that this process also led to the creation of the Malta Olympic Committee.
+This process also led to the creation of the Malta Olympic Committee.